pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

-Oh noes!
-It removed all the matches.
-While now it is completely safe, as we know all the `Bleh`s are nonsense, it is not a good idea if we need to check some stuff and remove only one.
-But MongoDB provides a way.
-As I told you before, there's an option called `justOne`, which does the exact thing that's needed for the moment:
+However, it removed all the matches.
+While right now removing all matches is completely safe, as we know that the `Bleh`s are not supposed to be in our list, removing everything can be a problem if we need to check some stuff and remove one entry.

+Luckily MongoDB provides a way: the `justOne` option. `justOne` does the exact thing that we want it to do right now:

 > `justOne` *`boolean` (optional)*